openstack/neutron/TESTING.rst

   (tools/configure_for_func_testing.sh).
 Typically test a component such as an agent using no mocks.
-* Integration tests - Run against a running cloud, often target the API level, but also 'scenarios' or 'user stories'.
-You may find such tests under tests/fullstack, and in the Tempest, Rally and neutron-tempest-plugin(neutron_tempest_plugin/api|scenario) projects.
+* Integration tests - Run against a running cloud, often target the API level, but also 'scenarios', 'user stories' or 'grenade'.
+You may find such tests under tests/fullstack, and in the Tempest, Rally, Grenade and neutron-tempest-plugin(neutron_tempest_plugin/api|scenario) projects.

 Tests in the Neutron tree are typically organized by the testing infrastructure